renovate-bot/GoogleCloudPlatform-_-tag-automator/README.md

 There is a **backend** (Python) and a **frontend** (Angular) to make it work.

-You have 2 options to install:
+To install:

+### Pre-requisites

+- Have `node/npm` installed and also angular CLI (`npm install @angular/cli`)
+- Have `gcloud` installed and authenticated, your user performing the installation must have the following IAM roles:
+  - roles/appengine.admin
+  - roles/iam.serviceAccountCreator
+  - roles/serviceusage.serviceUsageAdmin
+  - roles/iap.settingsAdmin
+  - roles/resourcemanager.projectIamAdmin

 ### Run a script

-1. Make sure to have `gcloud` installed and authenticated before running the `install.sh` script.
+1. Hop inside the `frontend` folder, run `npm install` to download all frontend dependencies.
-2. Run `install.sh` and follow the steps.
+2. Finally, go back to root folder, run `install.sh` and follow the steps.

 <!-- ### Terraform -->